shandianchengzi/rt-thread/bsp/nuvoton/numaker-m467hj/README.md

 ### Step 1

 At first, you need to configure switch on the NuMaker-M467HJ board.
-Set the No.1/2 switches to ‘ON’ position.
+Set the No.1/2 switches to ON position.
 After the configuration is done, connect the NuMaker-M467HJ board and your computer using the USB Micro cable.
-After that, window manager will show a ‘NuMicro MCU’ virtual disk.
+After that, window manager will show a NuMicro MCU virtual disk.
 Finally, you will use this virtual disk to burn firmware.

 ![NuLinkMe2_SwitchSetting](./figures/NuLinkMe_SwitchSetting.png)